 RIP September 6, 1941 - December 23, 2019

-To plant a tree in memory of Luel Dale Coley, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Luel Dale Coley, please visit our floral store.